AlonLahav/dl_course_iWildCam/README.md

 - Split to train / validate

 ## ToDo
-- Loss problem - to check again the labels VS predictions
 - Evaluate on train / validate / test set
 - Submit to Kaggle
 - Split to 4 x 3 slices